Holiday destinations around Melbourne

 Where: a two-hour drive north of Melbourne

 Like its name suggests, this is alpine country, known for its snow-covered slopes come winter (June-August).
 If you're not fond of the cold, there are equally as many drawcards to High Country in the warmer months.
 Adventure lovers can tackle all varieties of mountain biking or snowmobiling at Mount Buller.
 Take a drive up to Mount McKay for some of the region's best mountain views, or cycle or horse ride across Mount Stirling.
 Explore the quaint town of Beechworth, one of the best-preserved gold rush-era towns.
 Stop for lunch at The Provenance where you can also bunker down in the converted stables out back.
 Just a half-hour away lies Rutherglen, famous for its fortified wines, and the award-winning eatery, Terrace Restaurant.
 If beer is more your style, follow the High Country Brewery Trail.
-End your adventure at By Circa in Corowa, a restored Art Deco bank with just three guestrooms, a day spa, and butler service.
+End your adventure at Circa 1936 in Corowa, a restored Art Deco bank with just three guestrooms, a day spa, and butler service.

 Where: a 1.5-hour drive south of Melbourne

 The wilderness of Gippsland stretches from Melbourne to Victoria's border with New South Wales, covering 542 kilometres (337 miles).
 It offers Victoria's largest coastal wilderness area, Wilsons Promontory, which is threaded with walking tracks and wildlife.
 For more of the unique Gippsland landscape, head out to explore the Gippsland Lakes, a network of lakes, marshes and lagoons covering more than 600 square kilometres (230 square miles).
 Go on a guided tour to see the stalactites and stalagmites of Fairy Cave and the calcite-rimmed pools of Royal Cave or spot wildlife at the Buchan Caves Reserve where you can stay in safari-style wilderness retreats.
-Follow the Gippsland Food and Wine Trail for the freshest seafood along the coast, wines at Wild Dog and Tambo wineries, batch beers and gins at Loch Brewery & Distillery, Prom Country Cheese and a local meal at the Tinamba Hotel.
+Follow the Gippsland Food and Wine Trail for the freshest seafood along the coast, wines at Dirty Three Wines and Tambo Wine, batch beers and gins at Loch Brewery & Distillery, Prom Country Cheese and a local meal at the Tinamba Hotel.

 The Great Ocean Road

 Forget the destination, the Great Ocean Road is all about the journey.
 If it's the highlights tour you want, head for the world-famous waves at Bells Beach or laze on the sand at Anglesea.
 Visit the charming fishing village of Port Fairy and get among the buzzing arts community in Lorne.
 Take a selfie with the 12 Apostles, and then head inland to see the thundering waterfalls as you walk along the tops of ancient, mossy trees at the Otway Fly Treetop Walk.
 Thrill seekers can opt for the Otway Fly Zipline Tour which zips between "cloud stations" 30 metres (98 feet) above the forest floor.
 Cool-climate wineries stretch the length of the Great Ocean Road, so be sure to stop off at cellar doors like Basalt in the Henty region, or Bellbrae Estate near Bells Beach.
-Book well in advance for the upmarket restraunt Brae, and settle in for the night at Drift House in scenic Port Fairy.
+Book well in advance for the upmarket restaurant Brae, and settle in for the night at Drift House in scenic Port Fairy.